OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

     2. **Development process for OpenWIS4**
         1. Engagement with the Core GeoNetwork Community
             1. PR - We know who the Core GeoNetwork community is:
-                1. PR - The repository is public: https://github.com/geonetwork/core-geonetwork
+                1. PR - The [repository](https://github.com/geonetwork/core-geonetwork) is public
                 2. PR - We worked with two of the main developers from GeoCat, Maria (Delawen) and Jose (josegar74) during 2015
                 3. PR - JT is acquainted with the founder, Jeroen Ticheler
                 4. PR - Other members are known to some of us - eg: BoM/Simon Pigot